barty-s/art-quiz-app/README.md

 2. click on Pages
 3. click deploy from branch.

-I had to manually update the repo each time by:
+I sometimes had to manually update the repository by:

 1. clicking on the 'Last deployed' link on the Pages page
 2. clicking on 'Re-run all jobs' on the Actions page

-The live link can be found here:
+The live link can be found here: https://barty-s.github.io/art-quiz-app/index.html

 #### To clone the repo:

 1. On GitHub click on the green <> Code button,
 2. In the dropdown menu select Local and copy the url for the repository.
-3. Create a file on your desktop and right click to open with code, ie VS Code, your local environment.
+3. Create a file on your desktop and right click to open with code, ie your local environment.
 4. On the welcome page select the option Clone Git Repo and paste the URL.
 5. Save it to the folder you created on your desktop.